tamimuiuc/DL4H_Team_2_Project/data/README.md

 4. **Download the Data**: Once your request is approved, you can download the data directly from the PhysioNet website.

 ## Supplemental Data Information
-The supplemental information of the paper "Predicting 30-days mortality for MIMIC-III patients with sepsis-3: a machine learning approach using XGBoost" includes additional data files that complement the MIMIC-III dataset.
-These files are helpful for understanding specific aspects of the analysis or for conducting further research.
-The supplemental information can be accessed at:
+the raw data used in the study is also publicly available in the supplemental information of the 'Predicting 30-days mortality for MIMIC-III patients with sepsis-3: a machine learning approach using XGboost' paper.
+The data in the supplemental information can be found at:
 [Translational Medicine Article Supplemental Information](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-020-02620-5#Sec14)

 ## Using the Data in This Project